Arturkobylianskyi/Blog-preview-card/README-template.md

 - [Author](#author)
 - [Acknowledgments](#acknowledgments)

-**Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview

 ### The challenge

-Users should be able to:

 - See hover and focus states for all interactive elements on the page
-- How to link local fonts to a project !!!!!!!!!!!!!!
+- Learn how to link local fonts to a project
+- Add a box-shadow
+- Center two elements inside one div
+- Add more tags
 ### Screenshot

 ![](./screenshot.jpg)